nihil21/semg-bss-pulp/README.md

 # sEMG BSS on PULP
 Blind source separation of sEMG signals on PULP platform (inference only).
+This code has been used in the paper [Mattia Orlandi et al., sEMG Neural Spikes Reconstruction for Gesture Recognition on a Low-Power Multicore Processor.
+In: Biomedical Circuits and Systems](https://dx.doi.org/10.1109/BioCAS54905.2022.9948617).

 ## Usage
 First of all, use `docker-compose run --rm pulp` to run the container and open a shell.